getty-zig/getty.so/docs/getting-started/guide/serializers.md

    [`getty.Serializer`](https://docs.getty.so/#root;Serializer)'s methods upon
    failure.

-5. `user_sbt` and `serializer_sbt` are user- and serializer- defined
+5. `user_sbt` and `serializer_sbt` are user- and serializer-defined
-   serialization blocks or tuples (SBT), respectively.
+   serialization blocks or tuples, respectively.

     SBTs define Getty's serialization behavior.
 If user- or serializer- defined customization is not supported or needed by your serializer, you can pass in `null` for these parameters.

     You can ignore these parameters for now.
-We'll come back to them later.

 6.  `Map`, `Seq`, and `Structure` are types that implement Getty's aggregate serialization interfaces.